Child Welfare and Foster Care Statistics

 Children Exiting Foster Care

-The latest data show that approximately 224,396 children and youth exit foster care each year and just under half (48% in 2020) are reunified with their parent or primary caretaker, down from 57% in 2000.
-Adoptions increased steadily between 2014 and 2019, and decreased slightly in 2020, with about one in four children exiting foster care to adoptive homes in the last few years.
-Other common outcomes for children and youth who cannot return to their parents include living with legal guardians (10% in 2020) or other relatives (6%) and emancipation (9%), also known as aging out of foster care.
+The latest data show that 214,542 children and youth exited foster care in 2021 and just under half (47%) were reunited with their parent or primary caretaker, down from 57% in 2000.
+Adoptions from foster care have increased over the last two decades, from 17% of kids going to adoptive homes in 2000 to 25% in 2021.
+Children exiting care to live with legal guardians also jumped from 3% to 12% in the same period.
+Other common outcomes for children and youth who cannot return to their parents include living with other relatives (6%) and emancipation (9%), also known as aging out of foster care.

-Of the more than 58,000 children in the child welfare system who were adopted in 2020, over half were young kids age 1 to 5, consistent with previous years.
-Most of these adoptions are by the foster parents (either relatives or nonrelatives) who cared for the children while in foster care.
+Of the more than 54,000 kids adopted out of the child welfare system in 2021, over half were young kids ages 1 to 5, consistent with previous years.
+Most of these adoptions are by the foster parents (either relatives or non-relatives), who cared for the children while in foster care.

 Explore all statistics about young people exiting foster care and those who have been adopted: